dxtrity/meda.rs/readme.md

 Which is a blockchain written using the **[Go](https://go.dev) Programming Language**.

-## Warning This is **NOT** a finished project.
+## Warning this is **NOT** a finished project.
 Or a working, battle-tested and good one either.
 This is one of my first projects with Rust so there is bound to be errors.

 ## Building
 Clone the Repo: